m-kubasch/m-kubasch.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Currently, I'm a PhD student in Applied Mathematics, under the supervision of Vincent Bansaye (CMAP, Ecole polytechnique) and Elisabeta Vergu (MaIAGE, INRAE).
+I'm an applied mathematician working on population dynamics, particularly on random networks, arising in various fields such as epidemiology and ecology.
+I am highly interested in stochastic models, such as stochastic differential equations and branching processes, as well as their (deterministic) limits.
 {style="text-align: justify;"}

+Currently, I'm a postdoctoral researcher, working with [Nicolas Loeuille](https://sites.google.com/site/nicolasloeuille/home) (IEES, Sorbonne Université) and [Manon Costa](https://www.math.univ-toulouse.fr/~mcosta/) (Institut Mathématique de Toulouse).
+The project focuses on understanding how different agricultural landscapes shape biodiversity, and is funded by the [Chair "Modélisation Mathématique et Biodiversité"](http://www.cmap.polytechnique.fr/chaire-mmb/Aussois2024.html) (Veolia Environnement - École Polytechnique - Muséum national d’Histoire naturelle - Fondation X).

-During my PhD, I study epidemic models with two levels of mixing, namely a global level representing the general population, and a local level which is structured in households and workplaces.
-A key aspect of my work focuses on proposing reduced models which approximate the epidemic dynamics of interest, while being more prone to mathematical analysis and/or numerical exploration.
+During my [thesis](https://theses.fr/s299603?domaine=theses), I have considered an epidemic model with two levels of mixing, namely a uniformly mixing global level, and a local level structured into households and workplaces.
+Main results include insights on the epidemic footprint of the workplace size distribution, as well as the development of reduced models.
+This thesis was conducted under the supervision of [Vincent Bansaye](http://www.cmap.polytechnique.fr/~bansaye/) (CMAP, Ecole polytechnique) and Elisabeta Vergu (Maiage, INRAE).
-{style="text-align: justify;"}

-From a more theoretical point of view, my interests include for instance measure-valued processes and their convergence to (deterministic) limits which emerge at the macroscopic scale.
 {style="text-align: justify;"}